siemens/jailhouse/README.md

 comparably well hackable.
 Further information can be found on http://linux-sunxi.org.

-For Jailhouse, a U-Boot (pre-)release more recent than v2015.04-rc1 is required.
-Tested and know to work is git revision bd2a4888b1.
+For Jailhouse, an U-Boot release more recent than v2015.04 is required.
+Tested and known to work is release v2016.03.
+Note that, since v2015.10, you need to disable CONFIG_VIDEO in the U-Boot config, or U-Boot will configure the framebuffer at the end of the physical RAM where Jailhouse is located.

-The Linux kernel version should be at least 3.19-rcX.
+The Linux kernel version should be at least 3.19.
 The configuration used for continuous integration builds can serve as reference, see `ci/kernel-config-banana-pi`.
 The kernel has to be booted with the following additional parameters, e.g. by adjusting the U-Boot environment accordingly: